Sweeping indictment puts alleged leaders, members of prominent Baltimore drug ring behind bars

 The Cruddy Conniving Crutballs, also known as “CCC” or “Triple C,” formed around 2014 as an alternative to the Black Guerrilla Family gang, according to the indictment.

-CCC’s “rules of conduct” include having access to firearms, providing firearms to other members, and enhancing their statuses — or “earn[ing] their C” — through acts of violence such as killing other drug dealers or taking contract killings, according to the indictment.
+CCC’s “rules of conduct” include having access to firearms, providing firearms to other members, and enhancing their statuses — or “earn[ing] their C” — through acts of violence such as killing other drug dealers or taking on contract killings, according to the indictment.

 Authorities said members used social media to find rivals and victims and plan criminal acts; they allegedly promoted themselves through clothing, jewelry and rap songs and ran street-level drug distribution “shops.”